 - copies of the pages of their passport that show personal data, period of validity and whether they have permission to live in countries other than their country of origin.

-If the Migration Board refuses your application You can appeal against a decision concerning a work permit if you receive a deportation or refusal-of-entry order at the same time.
+If the Migration Board refuses your application You can appeal against a decision concerning a work permit.
 You must turn the appeal in to the Migration Board within three weeks after receiving the decision.